outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

         - resource asymmetries (misallocated info, cause, power, variance)
         - emergent patterns created by imbalances in usage patterns
         - symmetries as epicenters/organizers/distributers/filters of similarity/variance
-        - limits as an output of symmetries
+        - limits as an output of symmetries - can you calculate all symmetries, and can you calculate all limits from the set of symmetries?
+        - how do symmetries evolve in a system - do they provide a standard/interface for variance to coordinate efficiently?
+        - how are symmetries related to efficiency?

       - variance injections
         - unrestricted inputs